sacredbanana/AmigaGPT/README.md

+## Note
+This is PRERELEASE software.
+What you see here does not represent the final product.

 # AmigaGPT

 AmigaGPT is a text generation program that runs on the classic AmigaOS.
 Utilising the power of the OpenAI's GPT-3 and GPT-4 architectures, this program brings state-of-the-art language modeling to your Amiga computer.